efskap/discord-notify/readme.md

 $ discord-notify -h
 Usage of discord-notify:
   -sound string
-        Sound to play on notifications (default "none.mp3") -t string
+        Sound to play on notifications (default "none") -t string
         Discord token
 ```

 I've included the sound I use in this repo (needs to be downloaded separately from `go install`), and although it is not native to Discord, it appeals to my boomerish sensibilities.